box/box-typescript-sdk-gen/docs/users.md

 ### Arguments

 - userId `string`
   - The ID of the user.
-  - Used as `user_id` in path `path` of the API call
+Example: "12345"
 - queryParams `DeleteUserByIdQueryParamsArg`
-  - Used as queryParams for the API call
+  - Query parameters of deleteUserById method
 - headers `DeleteUserByIdHeadersArg`
-  - Used as headers for the API call
+  - Headers of deleteUserById method

 ### Returns